 - A contract is a fully negotiated, written agreement.

 - Escrow is opened to deposit the earnest money from the buyer as a sign they're acting in good faith.
 The title search is also started so that clear title can be conveyed from the seller to the buyer and that the lender will have a valid lien on the property.

 - 88% of home sales involve a mortgage.
 The lender will require an appraisal to be sure that the home can serve as partial collateral for the loan.
 If the buyer has been pre-approved, the verifications will be updated to be certain that they're still valid.
 The entire loan package when completed, is sent to underwriting for final approval.

 - When the contract is completed, at the same time the title search and mortgage approval are being worked on, the buyer will arrange for any inspections that were called for in the contract.

 - After all contingencies have been completed, the transaction goes to settlement where all the necessary papers are signed, and the balance of the buyer's money is paid.
 This is where title transfers from the seller to the buyer.

 - Possession occurs according to the sales contract.

 One of the responsibilities of your real estate professional is to make sure that things are done in a timely manner so that the transaction will close according to the agreement on time and without unforeseen or unnecessary problems.

 Even if you're not ready to buy or start looking yet, you need to be assembling your team of professionals.
 Let us know and we'll send you our recommendations, so you can read about them on their websites.

-If you have any questions, call us at (301) 384-8700; we're happy to help.
+If you have any questions, download this Buyers Guide and call us at (301) 384-8700; we're happy to help.
 Informed buyers lead to satisfied homeowners and that is better for everyone involved.